skrijwan100/Pahari-Home-Solutions-Web-Development-Internship-2024/Readme.md

 ## Frist active the env "pahari_home_solution" then run app.py
-## if youn want to use admin login you should homesolustion@gmail.com this main and pahari123 this password.
+## if youn want to use admin login you should homesolustion@gmail.com this mail and pahari123 this password.
 If you login admin page you see the all user submit massage.

 ## Live site:
 <img src="static/webpic.png">